Living Well with a Skin Condition

 Living well with a skin condition wellbeing sessions are available to all people who are living with a skin condition who would like to learn practical ways to overcome symptoms of stress, anxiety and low mood.
 The wellbeing sessions can also help to increase confidence in coping with some of the challenges of having a skin condition, and improving general health and wellbeing.

 When & Where?

-This course runs for 5 weeks with weekly sessions for 2.5 hours.
+This course runs for 5 weeks with weekly sessions for 2.5 hours (with plenty of breaks).
 We currently have courses beginning on the following dates at St George’s Community Health Centre, Winter Street, Sheffield, S3 7ND:

 - Monday 8th January – 9:30-11:30am